-This theory does not specify how financial information is reported, what financial information should be reported, the framework of financial reporting, how to measure what is reported, what is or is not material, or any other principle related to the practice of financial reporting or accounting.
+This theory does not specify which financial reporting frame work to use, how financial information is reported, what financial information should be reported, how to measure what is reported, what is or is not material, or any other principle related to the practice of financial reporting or accounting.

-This explanation relates to the report itself.
+This theory relates to the report and internal truths that should hold for any financial report.
 The financial reporting conceptual framework articulated by the FASB and IASB is leveraged to this end.